 It’s an offer page after the checkout page and before the order confirmation page.
 This page offers your users relevant products they can accept or reject with a single click, making the process quite convenient.

-You can offer relevant product recommendations based on the user's order total, item bought, category of purchase, first order, and more.
+You can offer relevant product recommendations based on the user's order total, items purchased, purchase category, first-order status, and more.

 What's more?
 You can also have a series of upsell and downsell offers.
-This way, customers are shown the next offer in the sequence based on whether they have accepted or rejected the previous offer.
+This way, customers are shown the next offer in the sequence, depending on whether they accepted or rejected the previous one.

 Offering products related to the item bought is a clear-cut way to sell more and earn more on the same order.

-The thank you page is the final opportunity to interact with your customer regarding this transaction.
+The thank you page is the final opportunity to interact with your customer about this transaction.
 Here, you confirm their purchase and thank them for shopping with you.

 If it's a digital product, you either deliver it on this page or give them step-by-step instructions for accessing it.

-But, in the case of a physical product, tell the customer of the expected delivery date, and provide them with any other information.
+But in the case of a physical product, tell the customer the expected delivery date and provide any other relevant information.

 Investing time in designing professional and polished pages will be very rewarding in the long run.

-Emails are a component that can be included in every stage of a WordPress sales funnel and yield remarkable conversions.
+Emails can be included at every stage of a WordPress sales funnel and drive remarkable conversions.

 Send emails at the awareness stage to introduce your brand to potential buyers and create awareness about your products and services.

-At the interest stage, you can send targeted emails that address the user's pain points and showcase how your products can solve their problems.
+At the interest stage, you can send targeted emails that address users' pain points and demonstrate how your products can solve their problems.

 Once the user has evaluated their options and decided whether to make a purchase, you can send emails that list features, pricing, and special promotions.